rm-hull/luma.oled/doc/troubleshooting.rst

 This is due to differences in required initialization sequences and how memory is mapped in the two controllers.

-The included examples default to the SSD1306 driver.
-To use the SH1106 driver instead, include the `--display sh1106` command line switch.
-To use the SSH1106 driver in code, use the `luma.oled.device.sh1106` serial interface class.
+To use the SSH1106 driver in code, use the :py:class:`luma.oled.device.sh1106` serial interface class.